fastlane/docs/docs/actions/git_branch.md

-> If no branch could be found, this action will return an empty string
+> If no branch could be found, this action will return an empty string.
+This is a wrapper for the internal action Actions.git_branch

 git_branch ||